A Generalized Blakers-Massey Theorem: Higher Topoi

 We will use the word {\em space} to refer to an abstract homotopy type, what is often called an $\infty$-groupoid in the higher categorical literature.
 The reader is free to keep in mind any preferred model for these objects, such as topological spaces (compactly generated Hausdorff) or simplicial sets up to weak homotopy equivalence, but none of our arguments will depend on such a choice.
 We write $\cS$ for the category of spaces.

 For two objects $X$ and $Y$ in a category $\cC$, we write $\map{X}{Y}$ for the space of maps between $X$ and $Y$.
 The words map, morphism and arrow will be used interchangeably, as is common.
 For a category $\cC$, we let $\cC^\to$ denote its category of arrows.
-An {\em isomorphism} will refer to a morphism which is invertible in $\cC$ in the higher categorical sense: for example, in $\cS$ the isomorphisms correspond to the weak homotopy equivalences when homotopy types are modeled as topological spaces.
-Because we are working in a homotopy invariant setting, we use the equality sign ``$=$'' to mean isomorphism.
-So, for example, given two objects $X$ and $Y$, we may write $X = Y$ to mean they are isomorphic in a given category $\cC$.
-Similarly, for two maps $f$ and $g$, we may write $f = g$ when they are isomorphic in the arrow category $\cC^\to$, ie. homotopic to each other.
-We encourage the interested reader to consult \cite{hottbook} for more on the homotopy type theory perspective.
+By an {\em isomorphism} in $\cC$ will refer to a morphism which is invertible in $\cC$ in the higher categorical sense: for example, in $\cS$ the isomorphisms correspond to the weak homotopy equivalences when homotopy types are modeled as topological spaces.
+We will often write``$X=Y$'' to mean that two objects $X$ and $Y$ of $\cC$ are isomorphic, when the isomorphism is clear.
+Similarly, we will write $f = g$ to mean that two maps $f,g:X\to Y$ are homotopic, when the homotopy is clear.
+As eg. in the statement of Proposition~\ref{appendixpp-adj2}, we may also write $f = g$ to mean that two maps are naturally isomorphic in the arrow category $\cC^\to$ when the isomorphisms are clear.
+As the former "$=$" is a special case of the latter we hope this does not cause confusion.

+We encourage the interested reader to consult \cite{hottbook} for the homotopy type theory perspective on the equality relation.

 We will write $\ini$ for initial and $\term$ for terminal objects.

 Given a finite family of maps $f_i:X\to Y_i$ where $1 \leq i \leq n$ in a category $\cC$, we will write